HMS-Core/hms-video-editor-demo/README.md

 - Video editor atomic capability SDK, which provides hundreds of underlying capability interfaces, including multiple AI algorithm capability interfaces, which can be flexibly selected based on service scenarios.

+- Screen recorder demo provide basic usage of screen recording.
+There are functions demonstrating usage of start/stop recording and setting configuration.

 Both modes provide one-stop video editing capabilities, such as import, editing, rendering, export, and media resource management.
 These two modes provide high-performance, easy-to-use, and highly compatible interfaces, helping you easily build applications.

 ## Project directory structure